 Your brain uses 65 percent of your body's glucose, but too much or too little glucose can have a detrimental effect on brain function.
-One can of soda contains 10 teaspoons of table sugar, all of which floods into a blood stream that typically contains a total of 4 teaspoons of blood sugar.
+One can of soda contains 10 teaspoons of table sugar, all of which floods into a bloodstream that typically contains a total of 4 teaspoons of blood sugar.
 The rush alerts your pancreas to release a lot of insulin.
-Some sugar is quickly ushered into the cells, including brain cells, and the rest goes into storage or into fat cells.
+Some sugar is quickly ushered into the cells, including brain cells, and the rest goes into storage or fat cells.
 An hour later, your blood sugar may fall dramatically, creating low blood sugar, and these rapid swings produce symptoms of impaired memory and clouded thinking.

 Why You Should Rethink Diet Soda

 Unfortunately, diet soda is not the answer.
 In fact, diet soda causes serious negative reactions in your body.
 A recent study in the journal Psychological Science found that drinking diet soda may affect your ability to delay gratification.
-In studying those who drank regular soda versus those who drank diet soda, researchers found that those drank regular soda were more likely to delay gratification, whereas those who drank diet soda didn't show the same restraint.
+In studying those who drank regular soda versus those who drank diet soda, researchers found that those who drank regular soda were more likely to delay gratification, whereas those who drank diet soda didn't show the same restraint.
 They linked the findings to the amount of blood glucose levels that sugar provides.
 Higher blood glucose levels energize our brains to be more future-oriented.
 Drinking a diet soda "tricks" your brain into thinking it's getting a nice dose of sugar, which never comes.
 This causes your brain to interpret the lack of blood glucose as a calorie shortage, which makes your brain search for immediate refueling.
 The moral here is not to drink regular soda, but to fuel your brain with healthy foods that fulfill its need for blood glucose and maintain a healthier balance, thereby avoiding sugar highs and lows.